Bioconductor/bioc_git_transition/doc/scenario-4-push-to-release-branch.md

 1. Add and commit the files you made the changes to,

     ```
-    git add <file which changed>
+    git add <file(s) that changed>
     git commit -m "My informative commit message"
     ```

-1. Push to both the Bioconductor repository, and your own Github repository.
+1. Push to both the Bioconductor repository, and your own GitHub repository.

     ```
     git push origin RELEASE_3_5